voucherifyio/voucherify-twilio/README.md

 `src\views\redirect.xml`

-Put here a phone number to which you want to redirect call after sucefully redeemed voucher:
+Put here a phone number to which you want to redirect call after successfully redeemed voucher:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>